Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/docs/design_dgc1/README.md

     1. Open SoftConsole (v2021.1 or above)
     2. From Run > Debug Configurations, double click GDB OpenOCD Debugging
-    3. In the Main window, select C/C++ Applications using the Browse button, then navigate to your Libero's project directory ./MIV_DGC1_BD and select the Bootloader .elf file
+    3. In the Main window, select C/C++ Applications using the Browse button, then navigate to your Libero's project directory ./MIV_RV32_DGC1_BD and select the Bootloader .elf file
+    4. Select "Disable auto build" option
-    4. Select the Debugger tab to set up OpenOCD and GDB
+    5. Select the Debugger tab to set up OpenOCD and GDB
         a.
-To set up OpenOCD, check the Start OpenOCD locally check box and browse to the OpenOCD path <SoftConsole-install-directory>\openocd\bin\openocd.exe
+To set up OpenOCD, check the Start OpenOCD locally check box and browse to manually set the OpenOCD path <SoftConsole-install-directory>\openocd\bin\openocd.exe
         b.
 To set up GDB, browse to the GDB path <SoftConsole-install-directory>\riscv-unknownelf-gcc\bin\riscv64-unknown-elf-gdb.exe.
-    5. Click Apply
+    6. Click Apply
-    6. Click Debug to launch the debug session.
+    7. Click Debug to launch the debug session.

 ## <a name="Design Guide Configuration - DGC1: SPI Write & Boot"></a> Design Guide Configuration - DGC1: SPI Write & Boot